Deaod/VoteSys/Docs/setup.md

 For buttons to be shown, `LogoTexture` must refer to a valid texture.
 Each button will only be shown if `LinkURL` is not empty.

+### MinimumNumberOfRatings

+Maps that have received less than this number of ratings from players will not show their average rating to players.

+Defaults to 10.

 ## VoteSysPresets.ini
 ```ini